 The result?
 Days in succession are entirely thrown off as I rearrange my schedule and appointments with other people.
 Guess what?
 Many times this rearranges their schedule as well, and the consequences of distraction are not merely mine anymore — they get passed around.
+They’re suddenly shared.
 Distraction is like a social cancer.
 This is not fun, hence the increasing degrees of derailment we noted before.

-I think we’ve all been there.
-So what is the grand solution against distraction?
+So, what is the grand solution against distraction?

-“Verily, verily, I say unto you, The Son can do nothing of himself, but what he seeth the Father do: for what things soever he doeth, these also doeth the Son likewise,” (John 5:19, KJV).
+19 Then answered Jesus and said unto them, Verily, verily, I say unto you, The Son can do nothing of himself, but what he seeth the Father do: for what things soever he doeth, these also doeth the Son likewise,” (John 5:19, KJV).

 And so He says to us: